shauryat1298/Deep-Reinforcement-Learning-for-Music-Recommendation/README.md

 ## Overview

-To build Music Recommender with the capability to handle a large number of discrete actions (e.g. millions of songs in database), I implemented the model Deep Deterministic Policy Gradient (DDPG)
+To build a music recommendation system that can handle a large number of options (such as millions of songs in a database), I implemented the Deep Deterministic Policy Gradient (DDPG) algorithm.

-The algorithm DDPG has the ability to simultaneously learn a policy and a Q-function.
-To simulate the sequential interactions between users and the recommender system, DDPG uses an actor-critic framework.
-Actor network produces a policy function that assesses all music and then recommends the top three songs with the highest scores for the user based on the songs that a user has been listening to in a listening session.
-The Q-value function, which determines if a song's selection matches the user's recent behavior, is then learned by Critic Network using approximation.
-The Actor network modifies its policy parameters in response to the Critic network's assessment to enhance recommending performance in subsequent iterations.
+This algorithm has the ability to learn both a policy and a Q-function simultaneously.
+To simulate the interactions between the user and the recommendation system, DDPG uses an actor-critic framework.
+The actor network produces a policy function that evaluates all of the music and then recommends the top three songs with the highest scores based on the songs that the user has been listening to in a listening session.
+The Q-value function, which determines if a song selection matches the user's recent behavior, is then learned by the critic network using approximation.
+The actor network modifies its policy parameters in response to the critic network's evaluation to improve recommendation performance in subsequent iterations.

 <p align="center">
   <img width="400" height="330" src=other/ddpg.png>